Wyllymk/Wyllymk/README.md

 </h3>

 <h2 align="center">
-I'm a Fullstack Software Engineer 💻!
+I'm a WordPress Fullstack Software Engineer 💻!
 </h2>

 **About me**

-I'm a self-taught passionate Fullstack developer from Kenya
+I'm a self-taught passionate WordPress Fullstack developer from Kenya

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.